Explore the Everglades with Wild Florida

 The great outdoors in Florida can be a little scary, between the alligators, super sized snakes, and the humongous mosquitoes.
-So, when you’re ready to explore the Everglades, its better to turn to an expert like the folks at Wild Florida.
+So, when you’re ready to explore the Everglades, its better to turn to an expert for wild florida airboat rides like the folks at Wild Florida.
 I recently put my life in their hands as I toured the 4,200 acres of untouched nature preserve on an airboat. (seriously, did you know airboats don’t have brakes!?!?)

 Before we hopped on the airboat, we had a chance to check out the shop and all the interesting keepsakes available to purchase.